-Transportation conformity refers to a requirement of the Clean Air Act to ensure that projects which are federally funded for highway and transit projects in nonattainment and maintenance areas are consistent with the air quality goals established by a state air quality implementation plan (SIP).
+Transportation conformity is a Clean Air Act requirement that ensures highway and transit projects which are Federally funded or approved in nonattainment and maintenance areas are consistent with the air quality goals established by a state air quality implementation plan (SIP).
 Transportation conformity does not apply in attainment areas.

-Erie County is currently in attainment with all current NAAQS.
+Erie County is currently in attainment with all current NAAQS.6